alphagov/govuk-developer-docs/source/manual/auto-scaling-groups.html.md

 ## Manually scaling up/down

+> **Note:** If you anticipate this change being permanent, you [should make
+> sure to raise a PR against govuk-aws-data][pr] once it's all working to
+> ensure the number doesn't get put back to the old value if Terraform gets
+> deployed.

 1. [Access the AWS Console][aws-console] and [go to the EC2 service][ec2-home].

 2. Select "Auto Scaling Groups" from the bottom of the menu on the left hand